lightning/bolts/12-offer-encoding.md

     - MAY include `offer_paths`.
   - if it includes `offer_paths`:
     - SHOULD ignore any invoice_request which does not use the path.
+    - MAY set `offer_node_id` to the node's public key to request the invoice from.
+  - otherwise:
+     - MUST set `offer_node_id` to the node's public key to request the invoice from.
   - if it sets `offer_issuer`:
     - SHOULD set it to identify the issuer of the invoice clearly.
     - if it includes a domain name: